RelativeDistance/UnityAVIExport/README.md

 [**View WebGL Demo Scene**](https://relativedistance.github.io//UnityAVIExport/index)

 Export an MJPG encoded AVI at runtime or from the editor.
 It is a Unity wrapper around this code: [MotionJPEGWriter](https://github.com/secile/MotionJPEGWriter).
 The AVIs produced by this plugin will play natively on MacOS and Windows without any additional codecs.
+Plugin should work with all Unity platforms (only standalone and WebGL tested).

 # Installation
 Import the [UnityAVIExport.unitypackage](https://github.com/RelativeDistance/UnityBackgroundBuild/raw/master/Assets/UnityAVIExport.unitypackage).
 Then follow either the runtime or editor instructions below.

 ## Runtime Usage

-Create an instance:
+Create a new instance:

 ```csharp
 AVIExport avi = new AVIExport();